 In addition, the rights for reexamination of an incorrect reporting in GST are narrowed.
 Voluntary rectification is not allowed if one is making a mistake while filing returns.

-• The TRAN-1 filing, as well other issues related to glitches in the official GST portal.
+Moreover, the TRAN-1 filing, along with other issues related to glitches in the official GST portal, contribute to the difficulty.

-As per the current statutes, tax return mistakes can be corrected in GST returns of the following months.
-This kind of functionality returns utility does not permit correction of errors in original source documents with relevant tax liability adjustments and proper auditable trail for taxpayers.
-The returns are usually hard on the taxpayers to be matched.
-Periodically, they have to correspond data into their corporate accounts.
+As per the current statutes, taxpayers can correct mistakes in their tax returns in the following months’ GST returns.
+However, this functionality does not allow the correction of errors in the original source documents, which must include relevant tax liability adjustments and an appropriate auditable trail.
+In addition, the returns are often difficult for taxpayers to match.
+Consequently, they have to periodically reconcile the data into their corporate accounts.

 Professional guidance to ensure compliance with GST amendments